northwestcoder/firebase2appsheet/README.md

 	- You'll want to create an empty collection in Firebase for your data.
 	- We might have missed something - please let us know!

 - Future TODO: We should be able to code up a kind of flaskian "RouteFactory" which reads the OpenAPI spec at container runtime and generates all of the routes programatically and populates at least one document (row) in Firestore for consumption.
+Now, all you would need to do is edit your oas.yml file and rebuild the container!
+Neato...

 ### How to productionize this Flask server